On full asymptotics of analytic torsions for compact locally symmetric orbifolds: Full asymptotics of elliptic orbital integrals

 Recall that the $U$-representation $E_{d}$ has highest weight $d\lambda+\lambda_{0}\in P_{++}(U)$.
 Then by Weyl dimension formula, $\dim E_{d}$ is a polynomial in $d$.
 If $\lambda$ is regular, then the degree (in $d$) of $\dim E_{d}$ is $\frac{\dim \g/\kh}{2}$.

 For determining the leading term of $\cP\cI_{X}(F_{d})$, as mentioned in the introduction part, we can specialize the result of Bismut-Ma-Zhang \cite[Theorem 0.1]{BMZ2015toeplitz} as in \cite[Section 8]{BMZ2015toeplitz} for the symmetric space $X$.
-Here to emphasize $\cP\cI_{X}(F_{d})$ being a polynomial in $d$, we prefer to state a result of M\"{u}ller-Pfaff \cite[Proposition 1.3]{MR3128980} as follows. \begin{proposition} Suppose that $\lambda$ is nondegenerate.
-Then there exists a constant $C_{X,\lambda,\lambda_{0}}\neq 0$ such that
+Here to emphasize $\cP\cI_{X}(F_{d})$ being a polynomial in $d$, we state a result of M\"{u}ller-Pfaff \cite[Proposition 1.3]{MR3128980} as follows. \begin{proposition} Suppose that $\lambda$ is nondegenerate and that $\lambda_{0}=0$.
+Then there exists a constant $C_{X,\lambda}\neq 0$ such that